 Multiple factors affect saddle comfort.
 These include

 We'll work with you and iterate the design a number of times.
 If no further progress is possible, we'll provide a refund.
-The exception is medical cases: please contact us before you proceed with an order.
+The exceptions are medical cases: please contact us before you proceed with an order, and equipment incompatibility: please ensure your bike allows for proper installation and adjustment (fore/aft/tilt) of the saddle.

 The most comfortable saddle is one that flexes and moves with the body while pedaling, and distributes pressure evenly throughout.
 Padding is necessary to compensate for the lack of shell fit and flexibility.
 The carbon shell of a Meld saddle is made based on the rider's anatomy, and has the appropriate level of flexibility for the rider's weight.
 As such, thicker padding is not needed.